Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Pet Music Therapy?
 The Sound of Success!

-Pet music therapy can help solve cat behavior problems as well as offer physical therapeutic benefits.
-Our pet cats are attuned to sound and are incredibly sensitive to noises, including music.
+Pet music therapy can help solve dog and cat behavior problems as well as offer physical therapeutic benefits.
+Our pets are attuned to sound and are incredibly sensitive to noises, including music.

-With Valentine’s Day celebrations this weekend, some pets with “stranger danger” issues are in for a rough ride (tips here for helping when pets hate your date!).
+With Valentine’s Day celebrations just around the corner, some pets with “stranger danger” issues are in for a rough ride (tips here for helping when pets hate your date!).
 Pet music therapy can also help, so read on.

 cat with musical instruments